 By surrounding yourself with people who speak English, you’ll have to use your English to join in the conversation!
 You may feel uncomfortable and make mistakes, but it is all a part of learning something new.
 Your English speaking friends will be able to help you and you may pick up some useful slang words that will make you feel less formal when chatting with your friends.

 Learning English can be challenging, so don’t give up.
 The more you practice the more comfortable and confident you will feel speaking with English speakers from all over the world.
-Learn Local organisations can help you improve your English skills.
-Find our more here https://learnlocal.org.au/wycl/languages/
+Learn Local providers can help you improve your English skills.
+Find our more here http://learnlocal.org.au/wycl/languages/